Michael Trigg (tight end): College career

+USC

 Trigg began his collegiate career at USC.
 He caught seven passes for 109 yards and a touchdown as a freshman.
 Following the end of the season, Trigg entered the NCAA transfer portal.

+Ole Miss

 Trigg ultimately transferred to Ole Miss.

+On September 26, 2023, it was announced that Trigg was no longer with the team.
+On December 23, he would enter the transfer portal for the second time.

+Baylor

+On January 15, 2024, Trigg announced that he would transfer to Baylor.